-The term sex-linked comes from the fact that the Golden Comet, like other sex-linked chickens, can be sexed as soon as it hatches.
+The term sex-linked comes from the fact that the Golden Comet, like other sex-linked chickens, can be sexed immediately after hatching.
 This can be done simply by looking at the color of the chicks.
 Female Golden Comet chicks are a light brown color and display stripes.
 Male Golden Comet chicks are pale yellow.

 This makes it very simple for hatcheries to sell chicks, and it also makes purchasing chicks easier on keepers.
 Those who purchase Golden Comet chicks can always rest assured that, if they do not desire roosters, there will be none in the flock.
 This is particularly useful for people who keep chickens in their backyards or in more urban areas.

 However, because Golden Comets are sex-linked hybrids and not a true chicken breed, they cannot produce more Golden Comets.
 If the eggs of two Golden Comet chickens are allowed to hatch, the chicks will be a variety of different colors and will no longer be true Golden Comets.